Volley Week logo

-13 Bulgarian volleyball players in foreign clubs have already guaranteed their participation in CEV European club tournaments.
+13 Bulgarian volleyball players in foreign clubs participating in CEV European club tournaments

-Bulgarian presence in the CEV European club tournaments for the 2026/27 season will once again be significant.
-Currently, 13 Bulgarian volleyball players competing for foreign clubs have already secured a guaranteed spot in the Champions League, CEV Cup, and Challenge Cup.
-In addition to them, dozens of players from the six Bulgarian clubs, who will also represent our country in the European tournaments, should be included.
+Bulgarian presence in CEV European club tournaments in the 2026/27 season will once again be significant.
+As of now, 13 Bulgarian volleyball players competing for foreign clubs already have a guaranteed spot in the Champions League, CEV Cup, and Challenge Cup.
+To them should be added the dozens of players from the six Bulgarian clubs who will also represent our country in the European tournaments.

 Champions League